Challenge

 KEY DESIGN DECISIONS

-What are my reasoning behind the design choice and experience?
-What detail did I add?
+What are our reasonings behind the design choices and experience?
+What details did we include?

 Customizable Learning Experience